 Out of School Club (OSC) – After school club and holiday scheme:

-Our OSC re-opened on Wednesday 10th March 2021 offering a pick-up service to St George the Martyr, Christopher Hatton and St Albans.
-We hope to resume our pick up service with Argyle school after Easter.
-Our Easter holiday scheme is now full but if you’re interested in a place for the May half term, you can register your interest now!
+The OSC is currently offering a service to St George the Martyr, Christopher Hatton and St Albans.
 For general enquiries or further information about places at our OSC, please contact Kate Gardner at firstname.lastname@example.org

 Community Sports Programme:

-We’re delighted to be re-starting our community sports programme again on site from this Easter and will be running our ever popular short holiday camps throughout the holidays.
-We’ve got plenty of cool stuff going on and you can see our full Easter programme here.
+We are running our ever popular short holiday camps throughout the holidays.
+We’ve got plenty of cool stuff going on and you can see our full programme here.
 We will also be starting our term time after school programme again during the summer term and will be releasing more information on this soon!
 For more information on our sports programme, contact our Head of Youth and Sport, Naz Deen at email@example.com or our Sports Development Officer, Meghan McKeever on firstname.lastname@example.org

 During the lockdown, we have continued to deliver a range of support for local young people including; face to face homework support, specialist group work, online employment support, support for young women and community outreach.
 You can see full details of our current programme here.
 Over the next few weeks, we’ll be re-starting more of our face to face services to ensure that we can continue to reach those young people that need us most.
 For further information on our youth programme, please contact Daniel Jourdan, email@example.com

 Our Under 5s Drop in remains closed at the current time.
 We know how important the service is for local families.
-We hope to be able to reopen the drop in service from June 2021, subject to the lifting of restrictions.
+We hope to be able to reopen the drop in service soon.

 Under the current guidance, volunteering outside of people’s household/support bubble is still permitted and we are always looking for new volunteers to get involved in a range of projects across the site, including a number of gardening projects and support with the upkeep and maintenance of the park.
 If you are interested helping out, we’d love to hear from you.
 You can find out more by contacting Laure, firstname.lastname@example.org.
 All volunteer opportunities are managed in a COVID secure way and all volunteer projects at the current time, take place outside.